pauljpeterson/Tilt-Hydrometer/README.md

 ```
 Now check your dashboard in Avimesa.Live.
 You should now be able to see your data on the charts and set alerts for SMS and emails.

+### Notes

+The script is set up so that it takes a reading every second.
+Actually, it does 2 readings for every second; 1 for each of the 2 data channels.
+Each reading counts as a message in the Avimesa system, so keep that in mind as to how many messages it'll consume over time so you that you don't blow through your free messages in a few days.
+In the `avimesa-tilt.py` script, look near the bottom for `sleep(1)` and set it accordingly.
+The value represents seconds, and will send a total of 2 messages in that time, since we're sending 1 for temperature and 1 for gravity.
+So, for example, a setting of `(1)` will consume 172,800 messages in 24 hours (2 messages x 1 second x 86,400 seconds).
+Adjust accordingly.

 [1]: https://tilthydrometer.com/
 [2]: https://raspberrypi.org/